Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

-# Demystifying OpenBSD 7.8 Router/Firewalls with Verizon FiOS Dual Stack (IPv4 + IPv6)
+# Demystifying OpenBSD 7.8 Router/Firewalls with Dual Stack (IPv4 + IPv6)

 ![Example Image](openbsdmountain2.jpg)

 ## Overview

-This guide describes a **proven method** to configure an OpenBSD 7.8-based router/firewall with **dual stack IPv4 and IPv6** using residential **Verizon FiOS**.
+This guide describes a **proven method** to configure an OpenBSD 7.8-based router/firewall with **dual stack IPv4 and IPv6** using residential **Verizon FiOS** (It will also work with many other ISPs that use similar connectivity).
 It includes support for dynamic IPv6 prefix delegation, DNS advertisement to LAN clients, DNSSEC, root server querying, or DNS over TLS using `unbound` to forward to Google, and optionally, DNS blocklisting utilizing RPZ.

-(It can also work with other ISPs that use similar connectivity)

 Additionally, it attempts to explain how all the relevant components work together, under the hood, to provide functionality.